ronynn/blog/_pages/about.md

 Ronynn's blog in it's current form is dedicated to discussions around all things foss, specially the apps and games I am working on.
 Apart from those, I often come up with ideas to quantify mundane things to analyse so this is my place to publish those research too.
 Most of those mundane things focus around productivty and self improvement, as I strive to be one step better than I was before.

+For quick thoughts I generally post to my <https://dev.to/ronynn> account, the posts here are more detailed in nature, often with data to back up my claims, so if you are putting this site to your rss feed, expect detailed posts but only couple times a year.

 Few lines of description from the earlier version of this about page that I changed for being too whimsical yet I find it to be funny:

 > I believe that life is too important to be taken seriously—yet, paradoxically, I have chosen to examine it with the utmost seriousness.
 This blog is my digital salon, a space where I invite you to join me in the whimsical and wondrous world of over-analysis.